What Is The Best Truck Camper?

 Pros:

 This is a high-quality camper with a lot of fiberglass construction.
-You have a standard fridge which is great for a lot of customers.
-It’s almost like the Milner doesn’t have anything “crazy” attached to it – but everything that it does really stands out.
+You have a standard fridge, which is great for many customers.
+It’s almost like the Milner doesn’t have anything “crazy” attached to it, but everything it does stands out.

 Cons:

-The biggest problem that someone may have with the Milner starts with price.
-It’s in sort of an awkward position in that regards where it’s not the cheapest model but it’s also not the nicest model.
-It’s the middle of the road proposition that can make it hard to find value or define exactly who their customer is.
+The biggest problem someone may have with the Milner starts with price.
+It’s in sort of an awkward position in that regard: It’s not the cheapest model, but it’s also not the nicest model.
+It’s a middle-of-the-road proposition that can make it hard to find value or define exactly who their customer is.